CCrashCup/FoV-Sphere/README.md

 Note: Do NOT change the Height import value during this entire process, or the calculated final values will not be correct

+#
-Quick Use Chart (Normal Mode)
+## Quick Use Chart (Normal Mode)

-FoV_Y Calculator
+#

+# Part 1
+FoV_Y Calculator (Use the Width and Height from the log file, or your Windows Display Settings.)

 1. Do 1st FoV_Y Import (Reset)
    In the Importer settings, be sure to choose "Position:" [Reprojection (Full)].
-Use the Width and Height values from the log file, or you can supply higher values, while maintining aspect ratioo, for better precision.
+Use the Width and Height values from the log file, or you can supply higher values, while maintining aspect ratio, for better precision.

 2. Enter FoV_Y used
    Enter the value from the first FoV_Y import.

 3. Do 2nd FoV_Y Import
-   Ready to get another import with a different FoV_Y value.
+   Do another import with a different FoV_Y value.

 4. Enter FoV_Y used
    Enter the value from the second FoV_Y import.